09 April 2018

 14 July 2018

-Good progress but there is a significant strain on the plate visible on the X-ray.
+Good progress but there is significant strain on the plate visible on the X-ray.
 I can only suspect that the force required for callus distraction can vary from patient to patient.
-I can see in the other patients that those plates are not loaded so much.
+I can see in the other patients that those plates are not loaded as much.
 We will probably have to consider augmentation of the plate.

 For now I cannot see any sign of failure of the construct, eminent or waiting to happen, apart from the bend in the plate.

 26 July 2018

 PRECICE nail has reached its final position in the compression.
 To continue with the bone transport we have to:

 Because we know that the higher the number of procedures (opening of the skin), the higher the chance of deep infection, we decided to proceed with percutaneous locking-unlocking and two anaesthetic sessions.
 The first one first thing in the morning and the second one late in the afternoon leaving enough time to expand the nail using standard magnet.

 Everything went extremely well and exactly as planned.
 It did take some preparation to coordinate theatre time, distraction on the ward and reprogramming the magnet every 2.5mm due to the software limitations, but it was definitely worth it.
 Only three small wounds with combined length of less than 2 cm.

 So far everything has gone well.
 Flexion contracture is gradually improving.

 28 August 2018